-By the end of the trial, the inactive mice had fatty liver disease, a precursor of liver cancer, while the other group did not.
+By the end of the trial, the inactive mice had fatty liver disease, a

 The mice in both groups had obesity and were candidates for diabetes.
 However, far more of the sedentary mice — 64% compared with 15% — developed liver cancer.

 Having established a link between exercise and liver health, the researchers embarked on an investigation of the chemical processes at play.
 They identified two molecular pathways as the connecting mechanisms.